 As we saw above, we get a lot more from double a quarter than a penny.
 Similarly, we get more oxygen atoms when we double diatomic oxygen (O₂) than we do when we double water (H₂O).
 But when we double water we also double hydrogens and they already each had 2.
 So when it comes to balancing equations, there’s a lot of trial, error, & playing around, even for the “pros”.
 You can find a lot of great practice sets and videos online.
 Sorry I’m not very helpful in this regard… But hopefully some of this is at least useful

-It’s NOT always simple but what *should* be “simplified” is the final version – you shouldn’t be able to evenly divide everything by the same coefficient (unless it’s a 1 because anything divided by 1 is itself).
-Kinda like how the change-machine would say it gives you 100 pennies for every dollar.
-If you put in 2 dollars, it will give you 200 pennies, but it doesn’t say that. you’d write ¢₁₀₀ -> 100¢ NOT 2¢₁₀₀ -> 200¢ because both sides can get evenly divided by 2.
+It’s NOT always simple but what *should* be “simplified” is the final version – in the final version you shouldn’t be able to evenly divide everything by the same coefficient (unless it’s a 1 because anything divided by 1 is itself).
+Kinda like how the change-machine would say it “gives you 100 pennies for every dollar.”
+If you put in 2 dollars, it will give you 200 pennies, but it wouldn’t advertise “gives you 200 pennies for every 2 dollars.”
+So you’d write ¢₁₀₀ -> 100¢ NOT 2¢₁₀₀ -> 200¢ because both sides can get evenly divided by 2.

 And speaking of simplifying, often what you see is the overall reaction equation – the initial initial reactants and the final final products.
 But a lot of the time, especially with biochemical reactions, things happen in steps where you generate intermediate products that get used as reactants in the next step and “disappear” from the equation.